tehbeard/BeardAch/HELP.md

 #Triggers

 Triggers are conditions that must be satisfied for an achievement to activate.
 Neumerous triggers exist for BeardAch, and you can write your own!

-##Achievement/No achievement trigger
+##Achievement trigger/No achievement trigger

-Satisfied when a player has an achievement
+Triggers when a player has or does not have an achievement

     ach|Achievement_slug_name_here
     ach|test_ach

-substitute noach for ach to use no achievement (does not have the achievement)
+    noach|bad_person_achievement

 ##Achievement count trigger

-Satisfied when a player has a certain number of achievements with a defined prefix
+Triggered when a player has a certain number of achievements with a defined prefix

     achcount|slug_prefix:threshold
     achcount|test_:5

 ##Stat within boundaries trigger

-Satisfied when a statistic in BeardStat is between certain values
+Triggered when a statistic in BeardStat is between certain values

     statwithin|category:stat:lowerBound:upperBound
     statwithin|stats:lastlogin:3000000:3003600

 ##Stat trigger

-Satisfied when a statistic in BeardStat is past a threshold
+Triggered when a statistic in BeardStat is past a threshold

     stat|category:stat:boundary
     stat|stats:playedfor:3600

 ##Permission trigger

-Satisfied if a player has a certain permission node
+Triggered if a player has a certain permission node

     perm|permission.node.here